kamathba/advent-of-code/README.md

-Practicing rust by working on [Advent Of Code 2018](https://adventofcode.com/2018/)
+Practicing rust by working on [Advent Of Code](https://adventofcode.com/2019/)